Prince25/StockAlertBot/README.md

 ## Usage
 There are only two steps to use this program: 1) enter information and 2) launch the program.

-1. You can now enter information using two ways: via a GUI (graphical user interface; recommended) or a text editor
+1. You can now enter information using two ways: via a Browser (recommended) or a text editor.
-    ### Via GUI
+    #### Via Browser
     1. At the root directory, run on the terminal:
-        `npm run settings`
+        `npm run settings`\
         A browser window should open up.
 If it doesn't and the console says `Server started!`, go to: `http://localhost:3250/` in your browser.
-    2. Enter the links of the items you want to track in the URLs tab
+    2. Enter the links of the items you want to track in the URLs tab.
-    3. Go to Settings tab and change to your heart's content If you have Amazon link(s), you will see an option to put delay between Amazon items.
+    3. Go to Settings tab and change to your heart's content.\
+    If you have Amazon link(s), you will see an option to put delay between Amazon items.\
     If you have Target link(s), you will see additional options to put zip code and API Key.
 Only change the key if you get API key errors.
 Refer to the instructions in the following [section](#Via-Text-Editor).
-    4. Configure notification options in Optional tab.
+    4. Configure notification options in Optional tab.\
-    If you want notifications sent to Discord or Slack, expand WEBHOOKS and enter the URL there.
+    If you want notifications sent to Discord or Slack, expand WEBHOOKS and enter the URL(s) there.\
     If you want notifications sent to Email, turn on email and enter your service provider information.
 Some providers (Yahoo, AOL, AT&T) cause problems.
 Refer to following [section](#Via-Text-Editor).
-    5. Once you're happy with the settings, click `Save Settings`.
+    5. Once you're happy with the settings, click `Save Settings`.\
-    `config.json` and `.env` files should now reflect your settings.
+    `config.json` and `.env` files should now reflect your settings.\
-    You can use `CTRL + C` or `CMD + C` to stop the program.
+    You can use `CTRL + C` or `CMD + C` to stop the program.<br><br>

-    ### Via Text Editor
+    #### Via Text Editor
     Open and edit `config.json`
     1. Add urls of products in the `URLS` array
     2. Change the `INTERVAL` to suit your desires.\